mhkafadar/notifine/README.md

 If you want to host the bot on your private server.

+## Notes

+Gitlab sends a job event for each PR event.
+So, to avoid duplicate notifications, we use job events instead of PR events.
+If you want to test PR events, you should select Job event and click test on Gitlab.

 ## Ways to help

 Regardless of your experience level, there are ways that you can help: